How to treat ringworm in cats, ringworm in kittens

 - Gently put Banixx on the affected area of your kitten or cat's ringworm using disposable gloves.
 A cotton ball soaked (but not dripping) in Banixx is generally a good approach.
 This may be done two to three times daily for two to four days or, more if needed.

 - Using very light pressure, pat Banixx softly into your cat's or kitten's ringworm area, using the cotton ball or just your fingertips being sure to wear your disposable gloves for this.

 - To prevent the spread of this infection (ringworm in cats is highly contagious) immediately dispose of the gloves.

-Banixx has been used with tremendous success on ringworm in cats and kittens due to its amazing anti-fungal properties.
+Banixx has been used with tremendous success on ringworm treatment in cats and kittens due to its amazing anti-fungal properties.
 Note: since ringworm on cats, kittens is so contagious, it's a good idea to do some basic disinfecting procedures such as cleaning any grooming brushes/combs and bedding with a bleach and water solution.
 Spraying a household anti-bacterial spray such as Lysol, or similar, in and around your pet's living quarters is another sound precautionary step.

-Banixx is the benign, immediate source of relief for treating ringworm in cats and fungal infections in cats.
+Banixx is the benign, immediate source of relief for treating cat ringworm in cats and fungal infections in cats.